CONTACT

 Occupational safety and health initiatives

-Since FY2006, we have introduced TK-COHSMS based on an occupational safety and health management system for the construction industry and worked actively and independently to improve our safety and health activities.
-We believe that among these efforts, the manner in which (1) safety inspections, (2) mandatory safety and health education (education for construction site representatives), and (3) creation of pre-work safety procedure checklists known as SSAs have been steadily adopted by all departments and used to consistently improve the level of knowledge about Takuma's safety and health is particularly noteworthy.
+Since FY2006, we have introduced TK-COHSMS, Takuma’s occupational health and safety management system for the construction industry, and worked actively and independently to improve our safety and health activities, in order to ensure the safety and health of workers in the workplace and to develop a comfortable working environment.
+We believe that among these efforts, the following are particularly noteworthy: (1) safety inspections, (2) mandatory safety and health education (education for construction site representatives), and (3) creation of pre-work safety procedures (SSAs).
+They have been steadily adopted by all departments and used to consistently improve the level of Takuma’s safety and health.

 Safety and health activities and their results